Naboløs: Notable buildings and residents

 All six buildings in the street have been listed on the Danish registry of protected buildings and places.

 No. 6 was built for the Jewish merchant Lion Israel in 1796–1797.
 The area along Gammel Strand was home to Copenhagen's Jewish community.
-The city's first Synagogue was situated in Læderstræde.
-The building was from 1861 owned by his grandson Moses Melchior.
+The city's first synagogue was situated in Læderstræde.
+The building was from 1861 owned by Israel's grandson Moses Melchior.
 In his will, Melchior converted the building into charitable housing for widows of artists and scientists, naming the institution Henriette Melchiors Stiftelse in honour of his sister Henriette.

-No. 1 (1798-1799), No. 3 (1798) and No. 5 (1797-98) were all built by the master builder Hans Christian Ondrup.
+No. 1 (1798–1799), No. 3 (1798) and No. 5 (1797–98) were all built by the master builder Hans Christian Ondrup.

 No. 2 is from 1797 and was built by L. L. Thrane and Frantz Philip Lange.
 No. 4 is from 1802 and was designed by J. L. Thrane.